NodyHub/blog/content/posts/2020-06-kubernetes-network-policy-verification.md

 ## Intro

-Welcome to me my first blog post.
+Welcome to my first blog post.
 I decided to drop my first letters on one of my favoured research topics: [Kubernetes](https://kubernetes.io/).
 To be more specific, this blog post addresses network policy verification in Kubernetes.

 It is an ongoing discussion as a security consultant to rate if something "is secure" and to motivate people to trust in the recommended solution that its secure.
 People always argue and discuss about feelings – something feels not secure // I feel not confi with the solution // are you sure that it is secure // whatever.
 So, you may now ask yourself how to handle such situations?
 To be honest, one must find a way to convince people that the introduced approach is "secure".
 As a technician I have trust in my solutions, but how to convince someone who has no trust?